 Card machines with contactless functionality are particularly hygienic as a contact-free transaction eliminates any risk of lurking bacteria being spread from the touching of shared surfaces.

-Unsurprisingly then, the British government has outlined guidelines encouraging businesses to accept contactless payments wherever possible and upped the limit on contactless transactions from £30 to £45 in April (a limit which has been rapidly adopted by cautious consumers).
+Unsurprisingly then, the British government has outlined guidelines encouraging businesses to accept contactless payments wherever possible and upped the limit on contactless transactions from £30 to £45 in April (a limit which has been rapidly adopted by cautious consumers), and upped again in October to £100.

 Even for ‘traditional’ chip and pin transactions card machines offer a layer of security, when it comes to cleanliness, that cash payments can’t - and that’s their ability to be disinfected and made safe between uses.